-Over the last few years, we’ve seen that any place — homes, schools, churches, workplaces — are locations where violence can suddenly become deadly.
-Workplace mental health may be a component of this, and in high-stress situations, every employee can be at risk of breaking down.
-On the other hand, violence affects mental health and can strain people who are unable to cope with the stress.
+In recent years, we’ve seen that violent can erupt almost anywhere—from homes and schools to churches and workplaces.
+Workplace mental health may be one component at play: In high-stress situations, any employee can be at risk of breaking down.
+On the other hand, violence affects mental health, placing an especially great burden on those who have trouble coping with the stress.

 Is Workplace Violence Common?